aecyia/NewWorld/_PERSONAL/MyLoreTracker.md

 5 - Observation Report: Final Day

 The Daughterwell
-1 - A Warning
+1 - A Warning -- MISSING

 Missives from Thorpe
 1 - Dear Marauder Lowlifes
 2 - I Challenge You
-3 - As I Lay Dying...
+3 - As I Lay Dying... -- MISSING

 Yonas’ Goodbye
 1 - Sorry, Thank you, Goodbye